 The MR70 (left) and the MR20 (right) wireless access points.

-Both of these APs are designed for basic, very low-density deployments, and have neither the dedicated third scanning/security radio nor the dedicated Bluetooth Low Energy (BLE) radio found in our other APs.
+Both of these APs are designed for basic, medium-density deployments, and have neither the dedicated third scanning/security radio nor the dedicated Bluetooth Low Energy (BLE) radio found in our other APs.
 They both support Meraki’s integrated wireless Location Analytics, however.

 The MR70 is designed for those looking to rapidly deploy basic, ruggedized, IP67-rated wireless outdoors.
-The MR20 is an indoor model, also designed for very low-density wireless coverage.
+The MR20 is an indoor model, also designed for medium-density wireless coverage.

 We believe these new features and access points will allow IT administrators to deploy smarter wireless solutions for their given environments.
 All of these new APs and antennas will be orderable and shippable beginning February 13th, 2018.
 RF Profiles capability will be available by end of February.
 Wireless Health should be available starting in the second calendar quarter.